How To Keep Your Windows PC Safe and Secure

 First thing to do is get clear about your level of risk.

 Do you have a lot of important documents, music, pictures and videos on your PC?
 If you do then imagine if they suddenly disappeared.

 Do you go online to connect to your bank accounts, credit card accounts, investment accounts and retirement accounts?
 If you do then imagine a hacker has suddenly transferred your money out of those accounts.

 Do you use a credit card?
 Imagine the hassle of recovering your stolen identity if a hacker takes over your credit card account.

 If all these 3 scenarios below apply to you then you don't really need to worry so much about security on your Windows PC.

-- If you don't have valuable documents, pictures, music and videos on your PC then you don't have to worry so much about data backup.
+If you don't have any valuable documents, pictures, music and videos on your PC then you don't have to worry so much about data backup.

 For more and more people, the 3 conditions above don't apply.
 Which means more and more people need to take Windows PC security seriously.

 OK, you convinced me; I now understand I need to take Windows computer security seriously.
 What are the first steps?